zhufyaxel/CSC428_Assignment2_Extra_Help_Documentation/README.md

 ```

-Here as mentioned above, the `keyPressedTimes` needs you to claim where this variables came from, so once you want to use this variable in the `watch.js`, you have to use `this.state.keyPressedTimes` to claim where this variables came from
+Here as mentioned above, the `keyPressedTimes` needs you to claim where this variables came from, so once you want to use this variable in the `watch.js`, you have to use `this.state.keyPressedTimes` to claim this variable is from the current class.

 ### How to reset variables after press save buttons
 ```javascript